Bézout's theorem: Affine case

-This version is not a direct consequence of the general case, because it is possible to have a finite number of intersection points in the affine space, with infinitely many intersection points at infinity.
-The above statement is a special case of a more general statement, which is the result that Masser and Wüstholz proved.
+The last assertion is a corollary of Bézout's theorem, but the first assertion is not, because of the possibility of a finite number of intersection points in the affine space, together with infinitely many intersection points at infinity.

+This theorem a corollary, not explicitly stated, of a more general statement proved by Masser and Wüstholz.

 For stating the general result, one has to recall that the intersection points form an algebraic set, and that there is a finite number of intersection points if and only if all component of the intersection have a zero dimension (an algebraic set of positive dimension has an infinity of points over an algebraically closed field).
 An intersection point is said isolated if it does not belong to a component of positive dimension of the intersection; the terminology make sense, since an isolated intersection point has neighborhoods (for Zariski topology or for the usual topology in the case of complex hypersurfaces) that does not contain any other intersection point.